ferretbreeder/python-utms/README.md

 I have only needed to run this program on Windows and Linux, and currently only a Windows binary is being provided in the releases section.
 But to run it yourself, the only non-standard library required is BeautifulSoup, which is present in the requirements.txt.

-The binary is currently compiled manually using PyInstaller with pyinstaller --onefile (at least until I get my github action working again at which point that will run automatically), but of course you can just clone the repo, open link_editor.py in your editor, and run it from there as well.
+The binary is currently compiled manually using PyInstaller with pyinstaller --onefile, but of course you can just clone the repo, open link_editor.py in your editor, and run it from there as well.

 ## How to contribute